ouspg/CyberSecurity1-Labs/README.md

 ## Flag Generation

 The labs utilized a flag generator application to create dynamic flags for students that are then injected into the labs.
-For usage guide and configurations, refer to {flag generation readme here}.
+For usage guide and configurations, refer to [Flag Generation](flag_generator/app/README.md).